Fritz Stanley White (“Stanley”) passed away on Thursday, April 2, 2020, in Brooklyn, NY, at 88.

 A true gentleman, Stanley was charming and tall, an imposing figure at 6’2”, with a commanding presence and a statesman’s demeanor.
 Always with a smile, his warmth and laughter were infectious.
 He was an avid reader, an intellectual, and a philosopher who had an insatiable quest for knowledge.
 Stanley could converse on almost any topic from politics to world history to current events.
 His wise and insightful discussions left you in awe of his vast knowledge and left you inspired by his humbleness – he truly relished imparting knowledge.
 He was also the family historian who would regale you with stories, chronicling family lore with encyclopedic proficiency like a “personal” ancestry.com.

 Stanley enjoyed giving back to his church, family, and community.
 He was an active member of St. George’s Episcopal Church in Brooklyn, NY, where he served as assistant treasurer, treasurer, and warden.
 He also led several fundraising campaigns at the church, utilizing his accounting background.
 A consummate giver who adored his family, Stanley was known for his kind and compassionate spirit.

 Stanley is survived by his daughters, Jacqueline White and Karen White, his grandchildren, Christopher (Kristi) Rucks and Serena White, his brother, Lincoln White, and many nieces, nephews, family and friends.
 He leaves behind his long-time companion, Yvonne Smith.

-To send flowers to the family or plant a tree in memory of Fritz Stanley White, please visit our floral store.
+To send flowers to Fritz's family, please visit our floral store.